jamarsto/Angular_Workspace/README.md

 Kiunzi is a microservices platform that provides the scaffolding needed by modern cloud native microservices based applications.

 This repository contains an example angular project workspace.
-It demonstrates a shell and two micro-frontend applications as the user interface for a microservices based application.
+It demonstrates a app-shell and two micro-frontend applications as the user interface for a microservices based application.